vanflux/google-snake-multiplayer-mod/README.md

 - Run browser code as an auto reload extension: `npm start <chrome/firefox>`
 - Load the extension located on `build/dev` on your browser
 - Run server with `npm run server`

+## Problems/improvements

+- Each player sends around 5 data objects to the server per second, each data object is around 1.5kB.
+If you have 2 players playing for an hour on the server, the outgoing and the incoming network is estimated on 54MB.
+Which stills pretty big for this game.
+It can be improved by serializing only the differences of the game instance, not the "entire" object, but it is NOT implemented at this point.

+- The foods are being shared, but sometimes flickering occurs, maybe implement this logic on server-side?
+Or electing a client to be leader responsible for generation this?
+The second solution is terrible for hackers(I think it isnt a deal here), but is the most easy and problem-free.